Skip to menu Skip to content

 10. Les Éleveurs d’ovins du Québec (sheep)

-11. Les producteurs de bleuets sauvages du Québec (wild blueberries)
+11. Producteurs de bleuets sauvages du Québec (wild blueberries from Saguenay-Lac-Saint-Jean and Haute Mauricie only *)

 13. Producteurs et productrices acéricoles du Québec (maple products)